KarolinaGroszewska/KarolinaGroszewska/README.md

-Reach me at: karolina.groszewska@gmail.com
+- Reach me at: karolina.groszewska@gmail.com
-Pronouns: She/Her
+- Pronouns: She/Her
+- Full-time stress, part-time mess
 <!--
 **KarolinaGroszewska/KarolinaGroszewska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.